joshcummingsdesign/wp-plugin-starter/README.md

 5. Users will have the ability to create their own template in a folder called `partials/plugin-name.php` in their theme.
 All the variables you declare in the controller will be accessible to them.

 6. Let's talk ajax for a moment.
-To use ajax in the admin, for example, create an `includes` folder and add a file called `class-admin-ajax.php` and use the `wp_ajax_` hook to process the data.
+To use ajax in the admin, for example, create an `includes` folder and add a file called `class-admin-ajax.php` and use the `wp_ajax_` hook to process the data ([example](https://github.com/joshcummingsdesign/wp-plugin-starter/issues/17)).

 ## Without Generator